wagle1996/wagle1996.github.io/_posts/2023-08-23-Places-to-visit.md

 ---
 layout: post
-title: Rhode Island's Hidden Treasures:- Exploring 9 Must-Visit Places
+title: Rhode Island's Hidden Treasures
 date: 2023-08-7 7:33:00-0400
 description: The best places where I have visited in Rhode Island
 categories: Places_to_visit